-Izakaya Ninigashi is one of my favourites izakayas.
+Izakaya Niningashi is one of my favourites izakayas.
 There’s something unique about authentic izakayas, quite a special sub-culture in Singapore.
 Imagine thundering chatter as rowdy Japanese salarymen make merry, high on alcohol.
-Continue reading “Izakaya Ninigashi”
+Continue reading “Izakaya Niningashi”

 Hokkien Mee recipient of Michelin Bib Gourmand, masterfully fried with amazing sambal.

 With regular queues of up to an hour and a Michelin Bib Gourmand Award, is Tiong Bahru Yi Sheng Hokkien Mee that good?
 Well, the ABC Brickworks store is my favourite Hokkien Mee ($4/5/6) in Singapore.